Best GCSE Revision Apps for 2026: Honest Reviews & Comparison

 Cons:

-- No adaptive features — it’s a content library, not a learning tool
+- It’s a library, not a learning tool — no adaptation

-- Doesn’t track your progress or identify weak areas for you
+- Doesn’t track progress or identify weak areas

 9. Tassomai

-Best for: GCSE science students who want an adaptive, quiz-based approach to revision.
+Best for: GCSE science students wanting adaptive, quiz-based revision.

-Subjects: GCSE Biology, Chemistry, and Physics (AQA, Edexcel, OCR).
+Subjects: GCSE Biology, Chemistry, Physics (AQA, Edexcel, OCR).

-Pricing: Individual subscription from around $8/month.
-Also available through school subscriptions.
+Pricing: Individual subscription from around £8/month.
+Also via schools.

 Pros:

-- Genuinely adaptive algorithm that adjusts to your performance
+- Properly adaptive — adjusts to your performance

-- Strong focus on retrieval practice, which is one of the most effective study techniques
+- Strong focus on retrieval practice, which works

 Cons:

-- Science only — no coverage of other GCSE subjects
+- Science only — nothing for your other subjects

 10. MathsWatch

-Best for: Maths students whose school provides access and who benefit from video explanations paired with practice.
+Best for: Maths students with school access who like video explanations plus practice.

-Subjects: GCSE Maths (also has some KS3 and A-Level content).
+Subjects: GCSE Maths (some KS3 and A-Level too).

 Pros:

-- Widely used in schools, so teachers can set assignments and track progress
+- Teachers can set assignments and track progress

 Cons:

-- Video-first approach is somewhat passive; the questions help, but there’s no spaced repetition
+- Video-first means it’s somewhat passive — questions help, but no spaced repetition

 How to Choose the Right Revision App

-There’s no single best revision app for everyone.
-The right choice depends on how you learn and what you need.
+No single app works for everyone.
+Depends how you learn, what you need.

-If you want one app for everything: Choose a platform that covers all your subjects and adapts to your performance, so you’re not juggling five different tools.
-UpGrades and Seneca Learning both offer broad subject coverage, though they differ in how deeply they adapt.
+If you want one app for everything: Pick something covering all subjects that adapts to you, so you’re not juggling five tools.
+UpGrades and Seneca both offer broad coverage — they differ in how deep the adaptation goes.

-If you’re a visual learner: Video-based platforms like GCSEPod, Corbettmaths, or MathsWatch can help you understand concepts before you test yourself on them.
-Just remember that watching is passive — pair videos with active recall to make them stick.
+If you’re a visual learner: Video platforms like GCSEPod, Corbettmaths, or MathsWatch help you understand concepts first.
+But watching is passive — you have to pair it with testing yourself, or it won’t stick.

-If you want free resources: BBC Bitesize, Corbettmaths, Maths Genie, and Seneca’s free tier give you solid revision material without spending anything.
-The trade-off is usually less personalisation and fewer adaptive features.
+If you want free resources: BBC Bitesize, Corbettmaths, Maths Genie, Seneca’s free tier.
+Solid revision, zero cost.
+Trade-off: less personalisation, fewer adaptive features.

-If you need targeted subject help: Specialist tools like Tassomai (science) or Corbettmaths (maths) go deeper in their subject area than generalist platforms.
-They’re worth using alongside a broader tool.
+If you need targeted subject help: Specialists like Tassomai for science or Corbettmaths for maths go deeper than generalist platforms.
+Worth using alongside something broader.

-If past papers are your priority: Save My Exams has one of the best-organised collections of past paper questions sorted by topic and exam board.
+If past papers are your priority: Save My Exams has one of the best-organised past paper collections around.

-Whichever apps you choose, the technique matters more than the tool.
-Active recall, spaced repetition, and consistent daily practice are what drive results.
-The best app is the one you’ll actually use every day.
+The technique matters more than the tool.
+Active recall, spaced repetition, daily consistency — that’s what drives results.
+The best app is the one you’ll actually open every day.

 Related Reading